The Design Valet Affiliate

 Posting comments, digital flyers, links, samples, etc., on various social media & Internet platforms.

 Soliciting family, friends, and associates.
-Asking them to tap into their social circles/networks.
+Asking them to tap into their social circles and networks.

 Calling local/regional businesses to inquire about their need for graphic and web design services.